-Asthma is a chronic inflammatory airway disease whose pathogenesis is not completely elucidated8.
+Asthma is a chronic inflammatory airway disease whose pathogenesis is not completely elucidated.
 However, the "airway injury from free radicals and oxidant/antioxidant imbalance" theory has aroused widespread attention.
-Oxidative stress plays an important role in the occurrence and development of bronchial asthma, especially in the acute exacerbation period9.
-Excessive production of oxidative stress has been reported to lead to airway inflammation, lung function decline, mucus overproduction, tissue injury, and remodeling in animal models and human studies.
+Oxidative stress plays an important role in the occurrence and development of bronchial asthma, especially in the acute exacerbation period.
+Excessive production of oxidative stress has been reported to lead to airway inflammation, lung function .decline, mucus overproduction, tissue injury, and remodeling in animal models and human studies.
 Fatani found that MDA increased in asthmatic patients, especially in the exacerbation periods.
 The mouse model used in this study presented lung resistance increase, different types of inflammatory cell infiltration dominated by eosinophils, and mucus plug formation.
-All these are similar to the manifestations observed in the acute asthma attack9.
-We also found oxidative marker elevation and antioxidative enzyme reduction, confirming that oxidative stress exists in this classic asthmatic mouse model.
-Hydrogen is a colourless and odourless gas composed of the simplest molecule in the world.
-Molecular hydrogen functions as an antioxidant and anti-inflammatory agent10.
+All these are similar to the manifestations observed in the acute asthma attack.
+We also found oxidative marker elevation and antioxidative enzyme reduction, confirming that oxidative stress exists in this classic asthmatic mouse model8-10.